Mike Hollis (00:00:00):

 Zach Colman (00:58:57):

 Well, it was great to have you on, I really appreciate it.
-It was, it was really informing if, uh, where let’s, let’s end with, let’s let end with, with, uh, uh, much more, uh, uh, uh, fan related question.
+It was, it was really informing if, let’s end with, fan-related question.
 So who do you think in the year, 2020, who do you think, and you can’t say Jacksonville, who do you think is going to win the super bowl this year?

 Mike Hollis (00:59:18):

-Well, I mean, the, the, they, uh, they look pretty impressive.
+Well, they look pretty impressive.
 I, I’m not going to lie.
 They, you know, yeah.
 They were defending super champions, but they don’t look any different than you last year.
 They were, they were great last year and they still look great this year.
 I think they’re going to be a, an incredible team, you know, in the, in, in, in, in Baltimore has got a great team as well.
 So, uh, it’s, it’s, uh, I’m terrible at guessing.
 So I’m probably going to be

 Zach Colman (00:59:45):